 Louise initially joined Northumbrian Water Group in 2006 to lead its sustainability strategy as Head of Corporate Responsibility, and was appointed to her current role of Director of Corporate Affairs in July 2012.
-Louise has responsibility for PR & Media, Public Affairs, Internal Communications and Corporate Partnerships, including community and sustainability programmes.
+Louise has responsibility for public relations and media, public affairs, internal communications and corporate partnerships, including community and sustainability programmes.

-During the last eight years, Louise has driven Northumbrian Water’s approach to sustainability, the success of which has been recognised by; Business in the Community’s Corporate Responsibility Index, where NWG has scored among the top UK companies since 2009; the achievement of the Queen’s Award for Sustainability in 2009 and in 2014; and being named as the only water utility on the Ethisphere Global list of most ethical companies for the last four years.
+During the past eight years, Louise has driven Northumbrian Water’s approach to sustainability, the success of which has been recognised by; Business in the Community’s (BITC) Corporate Responsibility Index, where NWG has scored among the top UK companies since 2009; the achievement of the Queen’s Award for Sustainability in 2009 and in 2014; and being named as the only water utility on the Ethisphere Global list of most ethical companies for the past four years.

 Louise, who was born in Blyth, Northumberland, started her career as a trainee Chartered Accountant with KPMG in Edinburgh, after studying economics and finance at Heriot-Watt University in Edinburgh.
-Whilst specialising in financial sector audit and pensions investigations, Louise developed a keen interest in community financing and volunteered at a local homelessness support centre, providing financial and benefits advice to homeless people.
+While specialising in financial sector audit and pensions investigations, Louise developed an interest in community financing and volunteered at a local homelessness support centre, providing financial and benefits advice to homeless people.

 Louise also takes an active interest in regional business affairs and is a Director of Newcastle Gateshead Initiative, a council member of North East Chamber of Commerce (also Chairing NECC Partners lunches and supporting the NECC Women’s Forum), and a member of Business in the Community’s North East Leadership group.
 Most recently Louise has become a Director of social enterprise Impeller, which aims to improve performance and safety for people and places across the globe.